benjanning/pands-project/README.md

 Here we can see that:

-(Petal length and width are very highly positively correlated (r = 0.96), which tells us that as one gets larger so does the other, indicating that petal length and width have a close relationship.
+The corellation between the petal length and petal width was very high (r = 0.96).
+This informed us that as one grows/gets larger so does the other.
+Hence, petal length and width are closely related.

-On the other hand, sepal measurements have a very weak relationship with one another (r = -0.12).
-Both petal length and width have very strong positive correlations with sepal length (r = 0.87 and 0.82 respectively) indicating that as both get larger, so does sepal length.
+Sepal measurements however, had a very low correlation (r = -0.12).
+However, we can see that when petal length and petal width get larger together, the sepal length does too (r = 0.87, 0.82).

-Both petal length and width have fairly weak negative correlations with sepal width (r = -0.43 and -0.37 respectively) indicating there is not much of a relationship between these features.
+There is very little correlation between both petal measurements and the sepal width (r = -0.43 and 0.37)

-These correlations tell us that sepal width is not moderately or highly correlated with any other measurement.
+These results inform us that the sepal width is not highly related to any of the other measurements.

-A heatmap was also used, as it could represent the data more visually.)
+In order to represent the data more visually, a Heat Map was also added.

 # Label Encoder

-(Machine learning usually deals with datasets which contains multiple labels in one or more than one columns.
-These labels can be in the form of words or numbers.
-Label Encoding refers to converting the labels into numeric form so as to convert it into the machine-readable form.
-This task was performed using Scikit-learn.)
+When working with Machine Learning we often deal with datasets which have several labels in one or more columns.
+The labels are presented in numbers or words.
+As the machine learning algorithm can't work with words,label encoding converts words into numbers.
+Scikit-learn was used to undertake this task.

 # Model Training